 Below is a list of internships that might be of interest to majors and minors within this department.
-These internships would generally fill the internship requirements for both GPSS 291, GPSS 491, PLSC 291, and PLSC 491.
-Please submit any additions to this page to Kris Erskine.
+These internships would generally fill the internship requirements for both INDV 291, INDV 491, PLSC 291, and PLSC 491.

 Additional opportunities may be found on our departmental Facebook page.
 Like our Facebook page and you can be kept up-to-date on new postings!